un-shayani/dotstatsuite-docker-compose/README.md

   - MS Windows 10 Pro 2004 (Hyper-V mode, WSL 2 mode)
   - MS Windows 10 Pro 20H2 (WSL 2 mode)
   - MS Windows 10 Pro 21H1 (WSL 2 mode)
+  - MS Windows 11 Pro 23H2 (WSL 2 mode)
 - Windows 10 Home (WSL 2 mode)
   - MS Windows 10 Home 2004
   - MS Windows 10 Home 20H2
   - MS Windows 10 Home 21H1

-The root folder of this git repository's local copy is referenced as **$DOTSTATSUITE-DOCKER-COMPOSE-ROOT** in this document.
+The root folder of this git repository's local copy is referenced as **\$DOTSTATSUITE-DOCKER-COMPOSE-ROOT** in this document.
 E.g. if you have cloned this repository to _/c/git/dotstatsuite-docker-compose/_ folder then any mention of _$DOTSTATSUITE-DOCKER-COMPOSE-ROOT_ means reference to that folder.

 > Please note the this docker-compose example is meant for a one-time demo only.
-> This installation uses the 'master' tag when referencing .Stat images and these images are not automatically refreshed in your local environment in case of a new release is published.
+> This installation uses the latest release tag when referencing .Stat images and these images are not automatically refreshed in your local environment in case of a new patch of the same release is published.
 > Upon a new release there may be also non-backward compatible changes in the scripts, docker-compose files or configuration files in config folder.
 >
-> **_In case a new .Stat Suite version is to be demoed, we suggest to create a fresh installation of .Stat Suite docker compose demo, and make sure to have the most recent 'master' images present in your local system._**
+> **_In case a new .Stat Suite version is to be demoed, we suggest to create a fresh installation of .Stat Suite docker compose demo, and make sure to have the most recent release-tagged images present in your local system._**
 >
 > In order to use the proper versions of the images, you should either
 >